NLeSC/PattyVis/README.md

 ### Run end-to-end tests on [sauce labs](https://saucelabs.com/)

+To connnect to Sauce Labs use sauce connect program.
+[Here](https://docs.saucelabs.com/reference/sauce-connect/) you can find the details on how to install and run it.

 Before tests can be run the sauce labs credentials must be setup

 ```
 export SAUCE_USER=<your sauce labs username>
 export SAUCE_ACCESS_KEY=<your sauce labs access key>